dapr/docs/howto/secrets-scopes/README.md

         deniedSecrets: ["secret1", "secret2"]
 ```

-The configuration specifically denies access to `secret1` and `secret2` from the secret store named `vault`.
-All the other secrets can be queried from the secret store.
-The configuration can be applied to the sidecar following the instructions [here](../../concepts/configuration/README.md).
+The above configuration explicitly denies access to `secret1` and `secret2` from the secret store named vault while allowing access to all other secrets.
+Follow [these instructions](../../concepts/configuration/README.md) to apply configuration to the sidecar.

 ## Permission priority